YooYooY/FrontEnd-learning-journey/07_Execution context/Understanding the execution context.md

 Anything that is not inside the function is a global execution context.
 It first creates a global window object and sets the value of this equal to this global object.
 There is only one global execution context in a program.

 ##### function execution context
+When a function is called, a new execution context is created for the function.
+There can be any number of function contexts.

 ##### **eval** function execution context